Carr1005/react-carousel-slider/README.md

 ```
 ## Mobile Compatible

-Touch events would be rigistered on this component automatically when mobile device viewport is detected.
+Touch events would be rigistered on this component automatically when mobile device viewport is detected, so the drag event is also available on mobile.

 ## Usage